Can a Landlord Deny an Emotional Support Animal?

 Clean Up After Your ESA

-Here are some detail areas some pet owners miss:
+Here are some areas some pet owners miss when cleaning:

 • Floorboards: These accumulate both dust and hair from animals.
-Washing them is best.
+Be sure to clean them regularly.

 • Carpet edges: Vacuuming is great, but using an attachment to get in corners is better.